Categories

 Solution

-1. Open the box labeled one red and one blue.
-Since this is incorrectly labeled, whichever color the widget you inspect is, the box must contain two widgets of that color.
-Let’s say you find a blue widget, then this box must contain two blue widgets.
+1. Open the box labeled apples and oranges.
+Since this is incorrectly labeled, whatever fruit you see must reflect the full contents of that box.
+Let’s say you saw an apple, so this box must be “apples”.

-2. Now consider the box labeled two red.
-Since it is incorrectly labeled, it cannot contain two red widgets.
-Since the box with two blue widgets has already been identified, it cannot contain two blue widgets.
-So it must contain one red and one blue widget.
+2. Now consider the box labeled “oranges”.
+Since it is incorrectly labeled, it cannot contain oranges.
+And since the “apples” box has already been identified, it cannot contain apples.
+So it must contain “apples and oranges”.

-3. By process of elimination, the remaining box labeled one red and one blue must contain two red widgets.
+3. By process of elimination, the remaining box must be “oranges”.

 For the two remaining boxes, the box labeled “2 red” must be incorrect as all boxes are incorrect and will be two remaining possible labels (“1 red 1 blue” or “2 red”).
 But it’s already incorrectly labeled “2 red” therefore it must be “1 red 1 blue”.
 This leaves one remaining choice for our last box “1 red 1 blue”.
 Therefore we can just use one widget/box (“1 red 1 blue” box) to correctly label all boxes.